SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 12 November, 2024 at 23:37:49
+# Last Refreshed - 13 November, 2024 at 23:39:09
 The Latest Activity was a VirtualRide -

-<b>Zwift - Mayan San Remo in Watopia</b>
+<b>Zwift - Group Ride: GCN Club Ride (E) on Castle to Castle in Makuri Islands</b>

-which happened on 12 November, 2024 at 17:24:17
+which happened on 13 November, 2024 at 18:29:59

-Which is 0 years, 0 months, 0 days, 6 hours and 13 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 5 hours and 9 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/12885444991
+You can see it here https://www.strava.com/activities/12893881520

 ## Number of Rides
 How many rides have I done each year?